orange-my-cat/orange-my-cat.github.io/content/blog/how_i_learnt_to_embrace_emptiness.md

 But why does emptiness happen?
 As someone who doesn't constantly feel empty, I believe it often occurs after a significant life event or change.
 It can be easy to lose touch with ourselves when our daily routines are disrupted, or when we're no longer surrounded by people who support us.

-However, feeling empty doesn't have to be a negative thing.
+However, feeling empty doesn't have to be something negative.
 It can serve as a checkpoint in our lives, prompting us to reflect on where we're headed and what we truly want out of life.
 In order to rediscover myself and find meaning in my life again, I started doing things that brought me joy and writing down my goals.
 It wasn't easy, and even this short article took me 3 days to write lol.
 So look forward to my stories!

 Learning to embrace emptiness and using it as a tool for growth can be challenging, but it's possible.
 Take time to plan out your next steps, try new things, and don't be afraid to relax and reflect on your goals.
 Remember, it's okay to not always have something to do or someone to talk to.
 Use that time to think about what you really want out of life, and whether the things you currently have align with those desires.